ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

   line("box4", "box5", mark: (end: "straight"))
 }))

-- *No need of the kernel truncation* in the free direction due to the smoothness and separability of the Gaussian.

-// #pagebreak()

-// === Difference from standard NUFFT
+The process is similar to type-1 and type-2 NUFFT in 3D @barnett2019parallel.

-- *No upsampling* is needed since the Fourier transform of the Gaussian decays quickly and it compensates the loss of accuracy in calculating the Fourier transform of the data.
+*No upsampling* is needed in gridding and gathering steps since the Fourier transform of the Gaussian decays quickly and it compensates the loss of accuracy in calculating the Fourier transform of the data.

 #pagebreak()